dragoonreign/MangaAppReplica_iOS15/README.md

 Xcode: 13.X,
 Language: SwiftUI

-My first attempt to recreate a live service app from a scratch.
+My first attempt to recreate a live service app from scratch.
 The app uses JSON-codable data for manga and chapter classes in multiple view components.

 <h1>Showcase:</h1>